 Mike commonly speaks on the status and future of science and technology, and is a stand out motivational speaker.
 He is involved in several start-ups, educational programs, ongoing research, and is a technical advisor to several non-profits.

-Delivering one-of-kind talks on innovation, technology, engineering, and education, Mike North inspires audiences with his work ranging from Discovery Channel’s Prototype This! to the toy company Nukotoys to ReAllocate–an organization he founded to connect world class talent with real world problems.
+Delivering one-of-kind talks on innovation, prototyping, engineering, and education, Mike North inspires audiences with his work ranging from developing and hosting Discovery Channel’s Prototype This! to technical founder of the toy company Nukotoys to founding ReAllocate–using resources with purpose.